seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 Software engineering has never been defined by the happy path.

-Engineering begins where demonstrations end.
+It begins where systems meet reality.

-The real challenge emerges when systems fail.
+And reality is adversarial, noisy, and unpredictable.

-And eventually, every system fails.
+Because eventually, every system fails.

+Not always loudly.

+Often silently.

-What happens when:
+Consider what happens when:

-* A caching layer serves stale business-critical data?
-* Session hydration races against authorization checks?
-* CSS precedence breaks mobile checkout flows?
+* Cached data becomes stale but still “valid”
+* Authentication state desynchronizes across services
+* Race conditions appear under latency
+* UI logic breaks under edge-case device behavior
-* Database queries scale poorly under production load?
+* Database queries degrade under load
-* Distributed services experience partial failures?
-* Costs explode because of inefficient architectural decisions?
+* Partial failures cascade through dependencies

-These failures rarely announce themselves dramatically.
+These failures rarely trigger immediate alarms.

-The application may continue running.

-Users continue clicking.

-Revenue continues flowing.

-Yet the system slowly drifts away from correctness.
+Instead:

+* The system continues running
+* The UI still responds
+* The API still returns data

+But correctness quietly erodes.

-Nothing crashes.
+Nothing breaks.

-Everything is wrong.
+Everything becomes wrong.

 This is where engineering begins.